Enemy Inside

-Enemy Inside is a heavy metal band founded in Aschaffenburg, Germany in 2017.
+Enemy Inside is a German metal band formed in Aschaffenburg in 2017.

 Background

 The band was formed by singer Nastassja Giulia and guitar player Evan K (Mystic Prophecy, Exit Eden, ex-Cypecore) who have found their own sound, somewhere between dark rock and modern metal, through a wide range of musical experimentation.
 Their music strikes hard guitar riffs with melodic vocals and melodic guitar solos.

 In June 2018, Enemy Inside announced their debut album Phoenix to be released by ROAR in September 2018.

 In August 2018, the band released their first singles & video clips "Falling Away", "Oblivion" and "Lullaby" on YouTube.

 Georg Neuhauser, the singer of the symphonic/progressive power metal band Serenity, appears also as a guest and performs alongside Giulia on the song "Doorway to Salvation".
 The album reached after few days of its release Nr.28 in the German iTunes Metal Top releases and Nr.74 in the US.

 In August 2021 the band has released its second album "Seven" and reached #93 of the German Downloadscharts and was positioned within the Top Releases in many countries.

+In February 2025, the band released their third album "Venom" through Reigning Phoenix Music.
+Additionally, Hanno Kerstan was confirmed as the band's permanent drummer.